padok-team/burrito/docs/user-guide/terraform-version.md

 ## Enable Terragrunt

-You can specify usage of terragrunt as follow:
+You can specify usage of Terragrunt with the `spec.terraform.terragrunt` map as follow:

 ```yaml
 apiVersion: config.terraform.padok.cloud/v1alpha1